httpwg/http-extensions/draft-ietf-httpbis-priority.md

 cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

+# Signalling Initial Priority in Frames

+Endpoints might prefer to signal the initial priority of a response using a frame rather than a header field.
+This document specifies a new PRIORITY_UPDATE frame for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}).
+It carries priority parameters and references the target of the prioritization based on a version-specific identifier; in HTTP/2 this is the Stream ID, in HTTP/3 this is either the Stream ID or Push ID.

+In HTTP/2 the frame is sent on stream zero and in HTTP/3 it is sent on the client control stream ({{!I-D.ietf-quic-http}}, Section 6.2.1).
+This allows the PRIORITY_UPDATE to be sent before the stream it references is created, and avoids having to extend the protocol semantics to support continued updates during the stream lifetime; see {{reprioritization}}.

+Unlike the header field, the PRIORITY_UPDATE frame is a hop-by-hop signal.

+Having two format to carry the initial priority signal brings the dilemma of choice.
+A sender can use either signal and sending both is not prohibited.
+An endpoint that receives both signals can process them in any way it chooses but MUST NOT treat this as error.
+Endpoints are advised that sending conflicting initial priority signals may lead to sub-optimal prioritization effects.

 # Reprioritization

 After a client sends a request, it may be beneficial to change the priority of